SujeethJinesh/react-native-dynamic-graph/README.md

 ## Known Issues/TODOs

-1) Does not work for negative numbers.
+1) Does not work for negative numbers.\n
-2) Geolocation runs in background.
+2) Geolocation runs in background.\n
 3) Heights do not scale to passed in height.